MicrosoftDocs/architecture-center/docs/framework/resiliency/monitoring.md

 ## Alerting

 Alerts are notifications of system health issues that are found during monitoring.
 Alerts only deliver value if they are actionable and effectively prioritized by on-call engineers through defined operational procedures.
-Present telemetry data in a format that makes it easy for an operator to notice problems or trends quickly, such as a dashboard or email alert.
+Present telemetry data in a dashboard or email alert format that makes it easy for an operator to notice problems or trends quickly.

 ### Service level alerts

 Use Azure Service Health to respond to *service level* events.
 Azure Service Health provides a view into the health of Azure services and regions.
-It issues communications that impact services such as the following:
+It issues communications that impact the following services:

 - Outages
 - Planned maintenance activities